 Next, determine how many hours per week each person spends on hiring-related tasks.
 For example, a member of your HR team might spend 30 hours of their week on recruitment and hiring activities.

 Now all you have to do is multiply that number by that individual’s hourly rate to arrive at the real time cost.

 30 hours per week x $20 per hour = $600 per week

 First, check your company's year-end financial report (or SEC report if you're publicly traded) for the revenue per employee.
-Multiply that number by 40% to get an estimate of the profit margin per hire.
+Then, multiply that number by your average profit contribution to get an estimate of the profit margin per hire.

 Let's say your revenue per employee is $200,000.
-With the average profit contribution of 40%, each employee brings in approximately $80,000 per year.
+With an average profit contribution of 40%, each employee brings in approximately $80,000 per year.

 Let's say you're spending an average of $300 per month on advertising each open position.